JarkkoPar/sqlite-ndvss/README.md

 **Mac**:`gcc -g -fPIC -dynamiclib sqlite-ndvss.c -o ndvss.dylib -mavx2 -mfma -Ofast -ffast-math`

+The ARMv8 and RISC-V libraries are compiled using zig on Linux (see Makefile).

 **Note** If you are running a pre-2013 machine that does not have AVX2 support, use the following compile options: